Shiyan-Sha/Shiyan-Sha.github.io/_pages/Experiences.md

       <div class="title"><a href="https://mp.weixin.qq.com/s/P9vd6_Q21HDs1JTP0rUK5A"><strong>Participation in the revitalisation and improvement planning of Tongjiaoyao Village</strong></a></div>
     </div>
      <div class="competition-description" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
-      <i>I was responsible for the preliminary phase of the village status survey in this plan.
-During the summer of 2018, my team and I carried out a half-month-long status investigation, which focused on the social structure of the village, buildings and public spaces, and potential for industrial development.
-This plan is one of the best examples of village planning in Hebei Province, China.</i>
+      <i>I led the preliminary phase of the village status survey for this plan.
+In the summer of 2018, my team and I conducted a two-week investigation, focusing on the village’s social structure, buildings, public spaces, and potential for industrial development.
+This plan is considered one of the best examples of village planning in Hebei Province, China.</i>
     </div>
     <strong><i style="color:#c02c38">As a Member</i></strong>
     <div class="author">Hebei University of Technology</div>